golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/executing-tasks.md

 ## Defining the number of providers used

 You can set the maximum number of providers to be engaged at the same time.
-The TaskExecutor will scan available proposals and engage additional providers if the number of actually engaged providers is lower than 'maxParallelTasks` and there are still some tasks to be executed.
+The TaskExecutor will scan available proposals and engage additional providers if the number of actually engaged providers is lower than `maxParallelTasks` and there are still some tasks to be executed.
 If you do not define this parameter, a default value of 5 will be used.

 Note that the actual number of engaged providers might be: